ryanhoque/fabric-vsf/vismpc/README.md

 - Set `env > viz_vismpc = True` to visualize the top 10 CEM elites at every iteration in `logs/debug`.

 ## Run the policy on the dVRK
 Run `python vismpc/scripts/dvrk.py --model_path [model] --goal_img [goal]`.
 This will wait for robot observations to populate a specific directory and return the policy.
+See further instructions in our physical experiment repository [here](https://github.com/BerkeleyAutomation/dvrk-vismpc/tree/master).